ShadowDuke/OW_Defending_Scouts/README.md

 # Defending Scouts
-Scouts can defend themselves by attacking enemy units and can be upgraded to "Scout Warriors"
+Scouts can defend themselves by attacking enemy units and can be upgraded to "Scout Warriors".

 ## Installation and use